 What to Look for When Buying a Crab Trap

 There are different types of crab trap designs that you can choose from.

 While some – namely, pyramid, ring net, and box traps – are the most commonly used, there are plenty of choices for the discerning crab hunter.

 Box Crab Trap

-A box crab trap is a popular design because it is remarkably effective and efficient.
+A box crab trap is a popular design because it’s remarkably effective and efficient.
 It’s also good at keeping crabs inside the trap once they are caught.

 Box crab traps have multiple holes that serve as entry points.
-They allow the crabs to swim in but don’t allow them to get back out.
+They allow the crabs to swim into the trap but don’t allow them to get back out.

 Unfortunately, they can be quite large and cumbersome to handle.